hashicorp/packer-plugin-scaffolding/docs/README.md

----
-description: >
-  The Scaffolding Packer plugin is a basic template for creating a multi-component plugin consisting of a builder, provisioner, and post-processor.
-page_time: Scaffolding - Overview
-sidebar_title: Scaffolding
----

 # Scaffolding Plugins

 <!--
   Include a short overview about the plugin.

+  This document is a great location for creating a table of contents for each of the components the plugin may provide.
+This document should load automatically when navigating to the docs directory for a plugin.

 -->

 The Scaffolding plugin is intended as a starting point for creating Packer plugins, containing: